What the COVID-19 Pandemic Means for Online Businesses (And Tips to Adapt)

 Create content that supports people at this time.
 Create content that gently reminds users of your brand and your mission.
-Use this time to separate yourselves from the vultures of the net, those that exploit and capitalize on the fear and panic of COVID-19.
+Use this time to separate yourselves from the vultures of the net.
+Those that exploit and capitalize on the fear and panic of COVID-19.

 Promotions and offers.

 People are still shopping, just in a different format.
-To help drive conversions, consider promotions and offers to add that further incentive shoppers may need- and to help generate a buzz.
+To help drive conversions, consider promotions and offers to add.
+That further incentive shoppers may need- and to help generate a buzz.

-Join in conversation.
+Join in the Conversation.

 Offer support, offer sympathies, share valid information and helpful content.
-Immerse yourself in current conversation, instead of trying to create a new one.
+Immerse yourself in the current conversation, instead of trying to create a new one.